ascorbic/chalkstream/README.md

 ### 2. Configure stream retention

 The default retention is 10 minutes.
-You can change this by setting the `STREAM_RETENTION` environment variable to the number of minutes you want to retain chunks for.
-You can also set `STREAM_RETENTION` to `0` to retain chunks indefinitely.
+You can change this by setting the `CHALKSTREAM_RETENTION` environment variable to the number of minutes you want to retain chunks for.
+You can also set `CHALKSTREAM_RETENTION` to `0` to retain chunks indefinitely.

 ### 3. Customise the site, player etc